Animal reproduction is essential to the survival of a species; it can occur through either asexual or sexual means.

 The male reproductive system is a series of organs and glands that produce sperm, fluids, hormones, and enable the ejaculation of sperm.

-The female reproductive structures serve to produce eggs, move the fertilized egg, support a growing embryo, and provide a birth canal .
+The female reproductive structures produce eggs, support a growing embryo, and provide a birth canal to the fetus.

 Spermatogenesis and oogenesis are both forms of gametogenesis, in which a diploid gamete cell produces haploid sperm and egg cells, respectively.

 The onset of puberty is controlled by two major hormones: FSH initiates spermatogenesis and LH signals the release of testosterone.

 The stages of the ovarian cycle in the female are regulated by hormones secreted by the hypothalamus, pituitary, and the ovaries.

 In fertilization, the sperm binds to the egg, allowing their membranes to fuse and the sperm to transfer its nucleus into the egg.

 A zygote undergoes rapid cell divisions (cleavage) to form a spherical ball of cells: the blastula; this will further develop into a blastocyst.